About the service

 Consultants, GPs, Other Trust services

-Adults with a diagnosed learning disability and autism can also receive support from local learning disability services.
+Adults with a learning disability can receive support from specialist learning disability services.

-Referrals can be made directly to the service on 01924 316490 or via the Trust’s Single Point of Access team.
+Referrals can be made directly to the service or via the Trust’s single point of access team using the form below: